The Québec maritime Blog

 How to get there

-Motorcyclists will be interested to know that Route 289 is part of a popular motorcycle touring route called Border Route and Lakes, which can be combined with another similar route, Tidal Dykes and Plateaus.
+Motorcyclists will be interested to know that Route 289 is part of a popular motorcycle touring route called the Border Route and Lakes, which can be combined with another similar route, Tidal Dykes and Plateaus.

 Nature’s playground

 Bas-Saint-Laurent offers plenty of opportunities for outdoor activities.
-If you’re looking for a multi-activity stay, Domaine Valga offers a network of hiking, cycling and ATV trails, as well as treetop trekking in the Forêt de Maître Corbeau—a thrilling experience for adventurers of all ages.
-Both sites also offer lodging.
+If you’re looking for a multi-activity stay, Domaine Valga offers a network of hiking, cycling and ATV trails, as well as treetop trekking in the “Forêt de Maître Corbeau” aerial adventure park—a thrilling experience for visitors of all ages.
+Lodging is also available on site.

-Bas-Saint-Laurent culture and heritage
+Regional culture and heritage

 Where to stay in Bas-Saint-Laurent